The Discrete Fundamental Group of the Associahedron, and the Exchange Module: Discrete Homotopy Classes of

 \section{Discrete Homotopy Classes of $\TN$}

 The object we apply discrete homotopy theory to is the cluster complex $\TN$.
-Maximal simplices in this complex correspond to collections of $n$ non-crossing diagonals which triangulate a regular $(n+3)$-gon $P_{n+3}$.
-If we fix $q=n-2$ then it is easy to see that $\Gamma=\Gamma^{n-2}_{max}(\TN)$ is the graph whose nodes are complete triangulations of $P_{n+3}$ and has edges corresponding to diagonal flips.
-Clearly, this graph is the exchange graph of the type-$A_n$ cluster algebra.
-Note that in this section, and for the remainder of the paper, we use the term homotopy to mean \emph{discrete homotopy}.
-Also, to avoid confusion we use the term \emph{node} to refer to the 0-faces in a graph, and \emph{vertex} to refer to the points on the boundary of a labeled regular $(n+3)$-gon.
+The vertices of $\TN$ are diagonals in a regular polygon $P$ on $n+3$ vertices.
+Simplices of $\TN$ are sets of pairwise non crossing diagonals.
+Hence, maximal simplices in this complex correspond to triangulations of $P$.
+Thus, $\Gamma=\Gamma^{n-2}_{max}(\TN)$ is the graph whose nodes are triangulations of $P_{n+3}$ and whose edges corresponding to diagonal flips.
+This graph is the $1$-skeleton of the \emph{associahedron}.

-We observe that every diagonal flip occurs inside a quadrilateral.
-We will use this quadrilateral to label the corresponding edge of $\Gamma$.
-First, label the vertices of $P_{n+3}$ in clockwise increasing order with $1, \ldots, n+3$.

-\begin{definition} Let $E$ be an edge in $\Gamma$ with corresponding diagonal flip bounded by the vertices (of $P_{n+3}$) $a,b,c,d$.
-We define the label of $E$, $L(E)$ to be the set $\{a,b,c,d \}$. \end{definition}

-We note that the same label will be applied to many edges in $\Gamma$.
-A partial triangulation that differs outside of the quadrilateral region a flip takes place in will give us a different edge corresponding to the same flip and hence having the same label.